-- A. Post relevant resources to the Climate Change Working Group page on the NYSAMPO website on an ongoing basis. - B. Research and compile technical approaches to developing and maintaining a greenhouse gas (GHG) emissions inventory and methods for forecasting. - C. Target the development of up to two Fact Sheets or White Papers, including one on transportation system resiliency and reliability planning best practices. - D. Identify MPO resiliency planning research needs and program recommendations. - 5.
-Assess Data Needs - A. Track changes to performance targets and associated progress towards the System Performance and Congestion Mitigation and Air Quality Improvement Program National Performance Management measures. - B. Explore the feasibility of collaborating with other NYSAMPO Working Groups on developing tools or other guidance documents related to emissions, emerging technologies, and shared mobility and micromobility as these are trends which could accelerate the transition of New York State's transportation system to carbon neutral. - C. Identify GHG emission data, best practices for measuring GHG emissions, and forecasting methods and models.
+- A. Post relevant resources to the Climate Change Working Group page on the NYSAMPO website on an ongoing basis. - B. Research and compile technical approaches to developing and maintaining a greenhouse gas (GHG) emissions inventory and methods for forecasting. - C. Track changes to performance targets and associated progress towards the System Performance and Congestion Mitigation and Air Quality Improvement Program National Performance Management measures; track actions related to FHWA's proposed GHG Performance Measure rulemaking. - D. Target the development of up to two Fact Sheets or White Papers, including one on transportation system resiliency and reliability planning best practices. - E. Identify MPO resiliency planning research needs and program recommendations. - F. Explore the feasibility of collaborating with other NYSAMPO Working Groups on developing tools or other guidance documents related to emissions, emerging technologies, and shared mobility and micromobility as these are trends which

-- D. Identify data needs and availability, forecasting methods, and performance metrics for MPO resiliency planning. - 6.
-Coordinate planning on emerging climate change and greenhouse gas emission issues. - A. Track climate change legislation, initiatives, and new programs at the federal level that may affect the metropolitan planning process, including those in the Bipartisan Infrastructure Law.
+- could accelerate the transition of New York State's transportation system to carbon neutral. - G. Identify data needs and availability, forecasting methods, and performance metrics for MPO resiliency planning. - 5.
+Coordinate planning on emerging climate change and GHG emission issues. - A. Continue to track climate change and resiliency legislation, initiatives, and new programs at the federal level that may affect the metropolitan planning process, including those in the IIJA/BIL. - B. Track guidance related to the Justice40 Initiative to assist MPO staff in working toward the goal that federal grants, programs, and initiatives allocate at least 40% of the benefits from federal investments to disadvantaged communities. - C. Track guidance related to NYS Disadvantaged Communities (DAC) areas, which were developed through CLCPA process.
+Relevant State clean energy funding programs will need to ensure 35-40% of funding benefits DAC areas.